public-activity/public_activity/README.md

 end
 ```

 And now, by default create/update/destroy activities are recorded in activities table.
-This is all you need to start recording activities for basic actions like update, create or destroy.
+This is all you need to start recording activities for basic CRUD actions.

 ### Displaying activities